Secure server - SFTP with SSH lock down procedures¶

 When finished creating the two configuration files, link them from within

 systemctl enable --now httpd

-For our example environment, we are assuming that none of the users are set up.
-Let's start with our administrative users.
-Note that at this point in our process, we can still log in as the root user to add the other users and set them up the way we want.
-We will remove root logins once we have the users set up and tested.
+For our example environment, the assumption is that none of the users exist yet.
+Start with your administrative users.
+Note that at this point in your process, you can still log in as the root user to add the other users and set them up the way you want.
+When the users are setup and tested, you can remove root logins.

 useradd -g wheel ssimpson useradd -g wheel lblakely